occamLab/floor-detection/README.md

-# Building Your First AR Experience

-Create an app that runs an AR session and uses plane detection to place 3D content using SceneKit.
+# Tracking and Visualizing Planes

+Detect surfaces in the physical environment and visualize their shape and location in 3D space.

 ## Overview

 This sample app runs an [ARKit][0] world tracking session with content displayed in a SceneKit view.
-To demonstrate plane detection, the app visualizes both the estimated shape of and a bounding rectangle for each detected [`ARPlaneAnchor`][14] object.
+To demonstrate plane detection, the app visualizes the estimated shape of each detected [`ARPlaneAnchor`][14] object, and a bounding rectangle for it.
 On supported devices, ARKit can recognize many types of real-world surfaces, so the app also labels each detected plane with identifying text.

 [0]:https://developer.apple.com/documentation/arkit
 [14]:https://developer.apple.com/documentation/arkit/arplaneanchor

-## Getting Started

-ARKit requires iOS 11 and a device with an A9 (or later) processor.
+- Note: ARKit requires an iOS device with an A9 or later processor.
 ARKit is not available in iOS Simulator.
-Building the sample code requires Xcode 9 or later.

 ## Configure and Run the AR Session